 While I’m counting steps to myself, one-two, one-two, to keep my rhythm up the trail, I thought I heard a noise behind me, but for all I knew I was hearing myself gasping.
 Then suddenly right behind me, this guy announces, “Coming up behind you.”
 I sort of jumped to the side.
 He was coming so fast compared to my pace, I thought he was on a mountain bike.
 As he zipped by, he said, “Oh, I hope I didn’t startle you.”
 All I could do was look at him.
 I was too tired and out of breath to say anything.
 I just wished I was going as fast as he was!

 Of course, what goes up, must come down, after gaining the ridge in the cooling (and at this point welcome) rain, I spent the next 1.5 miles descending to Pine Creek.
 I thought to myself, how do they plan these trails anyway.
-How do they decide to go up and down over a ridge as opposed to around the side.
-Then I counted up all the things in my pack that I wouldn’t be hiking with on my next journey.
-I’m aiming to get it five pounds lighter!
-I also realized with the cold rain, now the water in my camelback hose was much cooler than the water in my camelback bladder.
-This was just the opposite during the sunny afternoon.
-The temperature really dropped.
+Why do they make the trails go up and down over a ridge as opposed to around the side?

 Day 4 – Segment 12 (miles 6.4 – 18.5)

 Off I went.
-At around mile 8.1 when I reached an open area on the mountain top, I stopped to check cell service as I promised to check in periodically to let people know I was still alive.
+At around mile 8.1 of the segment when I reached an open area on the mountain top, I stopped to check my cell service as I promised to check in periodically to let people know I was still alive.
 From off to the right, this girl shouts, “Hey there!
 Do you need help finding something?”

 “No, I was just trying to see if I could get cell service.”

 She promptly switched on her phone and had enough service to call her mom!
 In the meantime, I had 2 bars and 1x.
 My texts would only go through to David (no iphone users).
 I asked, “Who is your carrier, AT&T?”
 It was.
 Funny because a few years ago, I couldn’t even get cell service in my house with AT&T much less the mountains.
-Now all of the sudden, I’m a Verizon user…can you hear me now?
-NO!
+Now, as a Verizon user, my answer to the question “can you hear me now?” is NO!

 She thought she would continue into the beginning part of Segment 13 to camp by Silver Creek as that was the only place where the data book showed water and camping.
 I thought I would do the same, however, this required another 1,600 feet of elevation gain in a few miles at the end of what would be a 14 mile day.
 In addition, there were not many campsites in this area, so I said, “Ok, maybe I’ll see you there, and we can share a camp.”